Best apps for ringing in the New Year

 - Free - Download now

-Once that clock strikes midnight and 2017 is finally upon us, you're going to need to decide what your New Year's resolutions will be, luck for you Habits & New Year Resolution 2017 can help.
+Once that clock strikes midnight and 2018 is finally upon us, you're going to need to decide what your New Year's resolutions will be, lucky for you Streaks can help.

-Habits & New Year Resolution 2017 lets you choose from a wide range of resolutions, everything from quitting smoking to learning how to code, so you'll be able to find something you want to accomplish in 2017 on the list.
+The app will let you track anything you want, everything from quitting smoking to learning how to code, so no matter what you want to accomplish in the coming year, Streaks will be able to help you do it.

-Once you've selected your resolutions, the app then lets you set daily reminder to help you keep on track.
-Plus, if you complete a resolution you can mark it as done and choose even more goals to achieve.
+While Streaks is not a dedicated weight loss app, it's really good and helping people who struggle with a routine to maintain one.
+Whether you need reminders to go to the gym, drink more water, log your last meal, or to read a book, Streaks can not only help you form a habit but make it a fun.

 How are you celebrating tonight?